jeduapf/jeduapf.github.io/_news/announcement_3_en.md

 lang: en
 ---

 Right now I'm "cooking" an interesting project <a href="https://jeduapf.github.io/projects/7_Z%C3%A9Co/">ZéCo</a>.
-Check it out and let me know what your ideas ! :excited:
+Check it out and let me know what your ideas ! 🍳